elixirchat/elixirchat-js-sdk/README.md

 > _In your ElixirChat admin panel, all rooms are listed on the left_

-In ElixirChat, the customers and your customer support agents communicate in so called rooms.
+In ElixirChat, the customers and your customer support agents communicate in so-called rooms.
 There are two types of rooms:

 1. <a id="private-room"></a>__Private room:__ for one-on-one communication between a single customer and an assigned customer support manager.
 2. <a id="public-room"></a>__Public room:__ a group chat where all customers see each other's messages and replies from the assigned customer support manager.